Drip Irrigation System Cost Guide: Average UK Prices 2026

 In this guide, you’ll find out the following:

-• Some information on the different types of drip irrigation systems
+• Information on the different types available

 • How long the work is likely to take